-The Ohio Academy of Family Physicians is creating a data collection module to assist members and their practice teams in improving the prevention and management of diabetes.
-This module will be free to OAFP members (American Board of Family Medicine (ABFM) fees still apply).
+The Ohio Academy of Family Physicians has created a data collection module to assist members and their practice teams in improving the prevention and management of diabetes.
+This module is free to OAFP members (American Board of Family Medicine (ABFM) fees still apply).
 By utilizing the module, you will improve practice team engagement, benchmark patient data, select a pathway for care delivery intervention, and re-measure outcome data after a three month change period.
 The module will systematically guide participants through a Plan, Do, Study, Act cycle to improve the care provided to female patients.

-The module will be accredited by the ABFM as an alternative Family Medicine Certification Performance Improvement (formerly known as MC-FP Part IV) activity and will be accredited by the American Academy of Family Physicians for Performance Improvement in Practice credits.
+The module is accredited by the ABFM as an alternative Family Medicine Certification Performance Improvement (formerly known as MC-FP Part IV) activity and is also accredited by the American Academy of Family Physicians for Performance Improvement in Practice credits.

 - Understand the importance of practice team engagement on improving outcomes for patients with diabetes/prediabetes